haxpor/appvkek/README.md

 such wallet address is the top whale in BSC chain.
 We use it as an example only, not to imply anything.

+This will output the allowance balance associated with each spender address under the token contract.

 # License
 MIT, Wasin Thonkaew